UEFA says governments need to do more to fight racism

 “UEFA’s sanctions are among the toughest in sport for clubs and associations whose supporters are racist at our matches. ...Believe me, UEFA is committed to doing everything it can to eliminate this disease from football.”

+The English FA was charged with disruption of the national anthem and having an insufficient number of traveling stewards.

+UEFA said the date of the hearing had not yet been decided.

-Reporting by Brian Homewood; Editing by Angus MacSwan
+Reporting by Brian Homewood; Editing by Angus MacSwan and Ed Osmond